2012 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 For quick rarity checks on your 2012 quarters, the CoinValueChecker App provides instant analysis based on mint mark, grade, and current market demand.

-The 2012 Quarters maintained consistent obverse design while featuring five distinct reverse images representing national parks and sites.
-Each quarter followed standard specifications established for the series, with variations appearing only in the commemorative reverse artwork and mint marks.
+The 2012 Quarters maintained a consistent obverse (front) design while featuring five distinct reverse images representing national parks and historic sites.
+Each quarter followed standard specifications established for the America the Beautiful series, with the only variations appearing in the commemorative reverse artwork and mint marks.

 The Obverse Of The 2012 Quarter

-The obverse displays John Flanagan’s restored 1932 portrait of George Washington, which has appeared on quarters since the original design.
-This version shows Washington facing left with subtle details brought out through modern restoration techniques.
+The obverse displays John Flanagan’s restored 1932 portrait of George Washington, which has appeared on quarters since the Washington quarter series began.
+This portrait shows Washington facing left, with subtle details enhanced through modern die-making techniques.

 The Reverse Of The 2012 Quarter

-Each reverse carries the year “2012” and the motto “E PLURIBUS UNUM” alongside location-specific inscriptions.
+Each reverse carries the year “2012” and the motto “E PLURIBUS UNUM” (Latin for “Out of Many, One”) alongside location-specific inscriptions.
 The five designs released throughout 2012 feature:

-Denali (Alaska): A Dall sheep appears in the foreground with Mount McKinley rising behind, showcasing the park’s wildlife and mountain landscapes.
+Denali (Alaska): Artist Susan Gamble depicted a Dall sheep in the foreground with Mount McKinley rising behind, showcasing the park’s wildlife and mountain landscapes.
+This was the 15th ATB quarter, and Mount McKinley stands at 20,320 feet — North America’s highest peak.

 Other Features Of The 2012 Quarter

 The quarters measure 24.3 millimeters in diameter and weigh 5.67 grams.
-The composition consists of outer layers containing 75% copper and 25% nickel bonded to a pure copper center core.
+The clad composition consists of outer layers of 75% copper and 25% nickel bonded to a pure copper core — the standard composition for U.S. quarters since 1965.

-The edge features standard reeding with vertical grooves running around the coin’s circumference.
-This reeded edge has been a security feature on U.S. quarters since 1796, making coins more difficult to counterfeit and preventing edge clipping.
+The edge features standard reeding (the vertical grooves running around the coin’s circumference) — a security feature on U.S. quarters since 1796 that makes coins harder to counterfeit and prevents edge clipping.

 Also Read: Top 30 Most Valuable State Quarters Worth Money List